New job: this is how to succeed in the first 100 days

 In any job, it is the first 100 days that decide success or failure.
-It is important to build trust and credibility in this time, as well as demonstrating competence.
+It is important to build trust and credibility in this time, as well as demonstrate competence.

 The interview went well, the employment contract has been signed.
 This is actually when you should lean back and relax.
 The faster the first day at work approaches, the clearer it becomes: The actual test is yet to come.
 Many interviews are yet to follow - with your new colleagues.
 Starting a new job means learning the ropes.